 Amino Acids for Hip Replacement Recovery

-There's one more thing you can eat to speed up the healing process after hip replacement: take an amino acid supplement.
+There's one more thing you can eat to speed up the healing process after hip replacement: take an amino acid supplement, such as Heal.
+This surgical recovery formula has been clinically proven to accelerate recovery from hip replacement surgery and improve rehabilitation outcomes.

 1. Enhance Hip Function